apache/beam/learning/tour-of-beam/learning-content/README.md

 __description.md__: Markdown file containing learning unit theoretical materials or description of motivating challenge.
 All features of markdown are supported in unit learning materials.
 __hint.md__: Markdown file containing hint for a motivating challenge.
 There could be up to nine hints for a motivating challenge in files ```hint1.md``` to ```hint9.md```.
 Hints are shown sequentionally in Tour of Beam.

 ### Multilanguaage template support for learning materials

-Learning unit theoretical materials markdown files support go templates for unifying leraning materials for different SDK supported languagesL
+Learning unit theoretical materials markdown files support go templates for unifying leraning materials for different SDK supported languages

 ```
 {{if (eq .Sdk "go")}}
 Learning content that should be displayed only for in Go SDK course tree
 {{end}}
 ```